cmokoth/Docker-MLops/README.md

 --->
 # Machine Learning Operations

-When deploying machine learning models, it is useful to create portable, efficient code that can be automated.
+When deploying machine learning models, it is useful to create portable, efficient, automated code.
 Using Docker and popular languages R and Python, I am creating trainable models using Docker and Amazon Web Serivices.
 These examples are recreated from existing resources with credit attributed.

 ## PyMLops: A Complete Guide for Docker Beginners